Overview of Sericulture

 · A Regional office headed by a Deputy Secretary (Tech) is functioning with its Headquarters at Chennai for coordinating the sericulture activities of Southern States.

-· A Regional Sericultural Research Station at Salem.
+· A Regional Sericultural Research Station is functioning at Salem.

 · A Sericulture Germplasm Resource Centre at Hosur.